MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-two-computers.md

 ## Install the Service Manager data warehouse (two-computer scenario)

 As the second step in the two\-computer installation process for System Center - Service Manager, deploy the data warehouse management server and the data warehouse databases on the second computer.
-During Setup, you will be prompted to provide credentials for the following accounts:
+During Setup, you'll be prompted to provide credentials for the following accounts:

 - Management group administrator
 - Service Manager services account